DES-Lab/Extracting-FSM-From-RNNs/README.md

 # Compare our approach on with refined-based and bounded L*
 run_comparison('tomita_2', train=False, rnn_class='gru', verbose=True)

+# Show how coverage-based testing can be used to falsify model returned from refinement-based extraction
+# approach.
+falsify_refinement_based_model()

+# exit()
 # This example shows how transition focus equivalence oracle can be used to efficiently find counterexamples.
 find_bp_cex()

-# Show how extensive coverage-based testing can be used to falsify model returned from refinement-based extraction
-# approach.
-falsify_refinement_based_model()
 ```
 Running the code returns following output:
 ```